kidluc/Shellscript/README.md

 # Shellscript
-Detect alive host and OS in subnet.
+1 - Detect alive host and OS in subnet.
+2 - Convert number to word (billion) by VIETNAMESE